Learn How to Spray Paint your PC Case a New Color Fast

-You might be wondering how to spray paint your pc case.
-You might also be put off and think it’s too hard, but I’m here to show you – it’s easy.
+You might be wondering how to spray paint your old pc case like a pro and get a silky smooth painted case finish.
+You might also be put off and think it’s too hard, but, I’m here to show you – it’s easy as 1,2,3 (and maybe a little elbow grease).

 What do I need to spray my pc case?